 1) Firstly, choose your Simulation Games!

 This is the first step, and fortunately nowadays to have so many amazing racing games, that really don't cost that much either!
-We'll refer to these simulation games as 'sims' from now on.
+We'll refer to these sim racing games as 'sims' from now on.

-There's games Formula 1, GT racing, Rallying, Touring cars, NASCAR, Rallycross, Karting and Drifting.
-Whatever your discipline, there's bound to be a host of great sims available for your enjoyment!
-This is one of the many reasons sim racing is so popular nowadays, and as sim racing continues to prosper, so will the variety & quality of the sims.
+There's sims for Formula 1, GT3 & GT4 racing, Rallying, Touring cars, NASCAR, Rallycross, Karting and Drifting.
+Whatever your discipline, there's a bunch of great sims available for your enjoyment!
+This is one of the many reasons sim racing is so popular nowadays, and as sim racing continues to grow, so will the variety & quality of the sims.

 There are 3 main gaming platforms: PC, Xbox and PlayStation.